Did you know that aromatherapy can be harmful to pets? - BC SPCA

 BC SPCA Parvovirus

-What are the symptoms of poisoning in your pets?
+The common symptoms of essential oil poisoning in your pet include:

 • Vomiting

-If you think your pet has ingested essential oils or is having a reaction from its vapours, please visit your veterinarian or an emergency veterinary clinic immediately.
-How quickly treatment is started can mean the difference between life and death.
+If you think your pet has ingested essential oils or is having a reaction to a diffuser, visit your veterinarian or an emergency veterinary clinic immediately.
+The more quickly treatment is started, the more positive the outcome.

 Extra Resources: